-The value of a leasehold property is affected by how many years are left on the lease.
+The value of a leasehold is affected by how many years are left on the lease.
 The shorter the remaining time, the less valuable it is to extend your lease.
 If you own, or are you considering buying a leasehold property, then you need to understand the value of your investment.

-Does the freeholder legally have to grant you a lease extension?
+Does the freeholder have to agree to a lease extension?

 For leaseholders with less than two years of ownership it may be possible to negotiate a lease extension with the Freeholder, this is called an Informal lease extension.
 The terms of the extension and the number of years are variable.
 The Freeholder can withdraw at any time. "

 Can the freeholder refuse?

 When is the right time to extend the lease?

 The earlier the better but most importantly the 80 year mark as an additional compensation will be due to the Freeholder, known as the 'Marriage Value'.
-The cost of your lease extension will increase sharply at 80 years and lower.
+The cost of your lease will increase sharply at 80 years and lower.

 How much will it cost to extend my lease?

 We can provide estimates of our costs.
 Land Registry fees and the cost of lease extension itself.
 In order to establish the premium payable to the Freeholder for the extension, we would need specialist valuation advice, which we can organize.

 How long does it take to extend a lease?

 Can you buy the freehold of a leasehold property?

-It is possible for a majority group of leaseholders to purchase the freehold of the building by a process known as ‘Enfranchisement’.
+It is possible for a majority group of leaseholders to purchase the freehold of the building by a process known as 'Enfranchisement'.
 If the Freeholder offers the building for the leaseholders this is known as the 'Right of First Refusal'.
 We can offer our advice and legal services for both these procedures - please contact us for further advice.